DonovanVA/kubernetes-exploration/README.md

 # Interview-task
 ## Pre-requisite: Install minikube for local testing of 1. and 3.:
-The following local minikube must be installed on an amd/64 architecture device, to follow the standardize the same architecture across Azure and github actions (github actions build images using amd64) or you will be getting ImagePullBackoff
+The following local minikube must be installed on an amd/64 architecture device, to follow and standardize the same architecture across Azure and github actions (github actions build images using amd64) or you would be getting ImagePullBackoff

 Checkout how to install minikube for local cluster: https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download

 * Ensure that your Docker Daemon is also installed and running from https://www.docker.com/products/docker-desktop/, then run the following command to start the clusterm this will also enable the `kubectl` CLI:
 * Also ensure that helm is installed: https://helm.sh/docs/intro/install/

+Architecture Diagram:

 ![Screenshot 2024-10-07 051825](https://github.com/user-attachments/assets/70c7c56d-736a-401c-a61b-5530ededf232)

 1. Install nginx